Devilman: Films

-Mazinger Z Vs. Devilman is a crossover animated film between Devilman and Mazinger Z produced by Toei and released in July 18, 1973.
+Mazinger Z Vs. Devilman is a crossover animated film between Devilman and Mazinger Z produced by Toei and released on July 18, 1973.
 While the film stars the majority of the characters from each series, it features alternative versions of the events from both, and is therefore not canonical to either one.

-In October 9, 2004, a live-action tokusatsu film directed by Hiroyuki Nasu was theatrically released in Japan.
+On October 9, 2004, a live-action tokusatsu film directed by Hiroyuki Nasu was theatrically released in Japan.
 The film starred Hisato Izaki as Devilman, Yūsuke Izaki as Ryo Asuka and Ayana Sakai as Miki Makimura.
 The cast also included AV Idol Maria Yumeno.
 The film was criticized for its poor special effects and the casting of various popular celebrities with no prior acting experience.

 Music

 A large number of soundtrack albums have been released since the beginning of the original series.